 Divine Seal (Ex)

 Beginning at 12th level, a necrotic healer can increase the potency of his next healing spell as a swift action, so long as the casting time of the spell is 1 standard action or less.
 The next healing spell the necrotic healer casts heals for half again as many hit points.
 He can use this ability once per day and every four levels thereafter, he gains an additional use.

 This ability replaces master of death.

 At 16th level, the necrotic healer can, as an immediate action, emit a 30-ft. aura that protects against death effects for a number of rounds per day equal to his necromancer level + his Charisma modifier.
 Living creatures within this area are immune to all death spells, death effects, energy drain, and effects that cause negative levels.
 This protective aura does not remove negative levels that a creature has already gained, but the negative levels have no effect while the creature is inside the protected area.
 These rounds need not be consecutive.

 Master of Life and Death (Su)

 At 20th level, a necrotic healer becomes a true master of life and death.
 Once per round, he can cast bleed or stabilize as a free action.
-If he is brought to below 0 HP, he automatically stabilizes.
+If he is brought to below 0 HP, he automatically stabilizes and gains Fast Healing 2 until above 0 HP.
 He becomes immune to all death spells and magical death attacks.
 Ability damage and drain cannot reduce him below 1 in any ability score.